PowerShell/ProjectMercury/README.md

 > Note: Depending on your OS directory paths may be `\` on Windows or `/` on Mac.

+## Agent Concept

+ShellCopilot has a concept of different A.I Agents, these can be thought of like modules that users can use to interact with different A.I models.
+Right now there are two supported agents
+- `az-cli`
+- `openai-gpt`

+If you run `aish` you will get prompted to choose between the two.

+# Az-CLI Agent

+This agent is for talking specifically to Az CLI endpoint to help users user Azure CLI tools better.
+Right now the only prerequistate to using this is to be within the Microsoft Azure tenant and be logged in with az cli via the `az login` command.

+# OpenAI-GPT Agent

 ## Getting an Azure OpenAI Endpoint Key

 Currently we only support Azure OpenAI LLM endpoints.
 We are currently hosting a internal only Azure